What is scleral buckling?

 Ask if you need to stop taking any medicines before the procedure.
 Follow any directions

 you are given for not eating or drinking before the surgery.

 Your eye care provider may want to use special tools to shine a light in your eye

 and check your retina.
 You will need to have your eyes dilated for your eye exam.

 You also might have an ultrasound of your eye.
 This helps your eye care provider see

 Talk with your eye surgeon about what to expect during your surgery.
 The details may

 vary a bit.
 The surgery will be done in an operating room.
 In general, during the

-You may be given sleep medicine (anesthesia) to put you to sleep.
-If this is the case,
+You may be given medicine (anesthesia) to put you to sleep.
+If this is the case, you

-you will sleep deeply during the surgery.
-You won't remember it afterwards.
+will sleep deeply during the surgery.
+You won't remember it afterward.